Friday, November 27, 2015

 Did you know that Mexico is part of North America?

 It’s strange how most ex-pats or tourists think just of Canada and the USA when referring to North America.
 Mexico is part of North America.
 Central America starts at the southern border of Mexico and includes Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Panama.
-And South America, well it is that really, really big continent south of Central America.
+And South America, well, it is that really big continent south of Central America.

-Cooking with Abuelita Angelita, FaceBook photo
+Cooking with Abuelita Angelita,

-Celebrate the differences and embrace your new adventure whole-heartedly.
-Learn a bit about local customs, try different foods, attempt to learn the language even if you stumble and make a mess of the words.
+Learn a bit about local customs, try different foods, and attempt to learn the language, even if you stumble and make a mess of the words.

-Live, laugh and enjoy!
+Live, laugh, and enjoy!
 Life is too damn short to be grumpy about little annoyances!

 No comments: